Community Standards of Behavior

 The department that oversees the Student Conduct Process.
 The SSAO designates a staff member to serve as the Hearing Officer overseeing each case, or delegates to a member of the Dean of Students Office the authority to designate a Hearing Officer for any given case as circumstances require.

 Any verbal or written description of a student’s behavior made in good faith by means other than a Brandeis Police Report or Community Standards Report.
 Emailed or posted correspondence is a disclosure.
-A disclosure cannot initiate a formal adjudication process unless a CSR is subsequently filed.
+A disclosure cannot initiate a formal adjudication process unless a CSR is subsequently filed or if an Administrative Complaint is being initiated.

 Overseen by the Senior Student Affairs Officer (SSAO), the Division of Student Affairs includes a collection of departments focused on supporting all aspects of student success, health and development as well as engaging the broader Brandeis community.
-Offices within Student Affairs include but may not be limited to Athletics, Department of Community Living, Dean of Students Office, Orientation, Hiatt Career Center, Brandeis Counseling Center, Health Center, Hillel, Spiritual Life, Student Activities, Prevention, Advocacy and Resource Center, Student Rights and Community Standards, and Department of Community Service.
+Offices within Student Affairs include but may not be limited to Athletics, Community Living, Dean of Students Office, Orientation, Graduate Affairs, Hiatt Career Center, Brandeis Counseling Center, Health Center, Hillel, Health and Wellness Promotion, Spiritual Life, Student Engagement, Prevention, Advocacy and Resource Center, and Student Rights and Community Standards.

 Any records or other information retained by the University can be subject to production by court order.